howerj/lfsr/readme.md

 * [x] Get basic implementation working
 * [x] Port a Forth implementation to the machine.
   - [ ] Make a build target for a VM that is exactly the same except it uses normal program counter. (optional)
 * [x] Optimize machine (remove Add instruction, put in indirect bit)
 * [x] Port to an FPGA
   - [x] See <https://github.com/howerj/lfsr-vhdl>
-  - [ ] make a bit-serial version? (optional)
+  - [ ] make a bit-serial version? (optional), it is not clear this will save space.
 * [ ] Implement in 7400 series logic?
   - [ ] Separate the eForth image into `ROM` and `RAM` sections.
 We should able to make the first X KiB of the image read-only.
 This might